POLICY 532 - USE OF PEACE OFFICERS AND CRISIS TEAMS TO REMOVE STUDENTS WITH IEPs FROM SCHOOL GROUNDS

 - The phrase “remove the student from school grounds” is the act of securing the person of a student with an IEP and escorting that student from the school building or school activity at which the student with an IEP is located.

-- “Emergency” means a situation where immediate intervention is needed to protect a child or other individual from physical injury or to prevent serious property damage.
+- “Emergency” means a situation where immediate intervention is needed to protect a child or other individual from physical injury.

 - All other terms and phrases used in this policy shall be defined in accordance with applicable state and federal law or ordinary and customary usage.